untilhamza/gochul/README.md

 - [x] Implement initial frontend design
 - [x] Update loading states during authentication
+- [ ] Correct auth flow and check for auth on page load correctly in next auth
 - [ ] Add api routes for interacting with data models `(in progress)`
+- [ ] Remove custom types and use prisma types

+## Authentication

+- [] Refer to this youtube video for authentication [youtube](https://youtu.be/Eh3EpwqT4cM)

 ### District model